johnsetzer/yerf/README.md

     yerf().hasTiming // performance.timing works
     yerf().hasEntries // performance.getEntries or performance.webkitGetEntires is available

 You can backfill events that happen before yerf loads or edit values before they are reported with `beforeReport()`, which is called right between the time when an event's state is changed to `stopped` and when the event is reported to `kivi`.
 This is useful for measuring page asset download times without blocking them by loading yerf.
 Note that `backfill(parentKey, key, startedAt, stoppedAt)` can only be called inside of `beforeReport()`.  `backfillRequest(parentKey, optionalKey, urlRegex)` will go through `performance.getEntries()` and do a backfill with any entries that match the regex you supplied.
 The event key is optional.
-If you omit it `backfillRequest()` will use the inner most matching group as your key.
+If you omit the eventKey `backfillRequest()` will use the Regex's inner most matching group as your key.
 There is also a `normalizedBackfill()` method that is the exact same as `backfill()` except that it takes unix times instead of times relative to page load.

     var parent = yerf().start('parent').start('child');
     var yerfStart = yerf().normTime(yerf().oldBoot);